One-on-One Physiotherapy Near You in St. John's

 Individuals Experiencing Chronic Pain

-Chronic pain is long-standing pain that persists beyond the usual recovery period or occurs along with a chronic health condition, such as arthritis.
+Chronic pain is long-standing pain that persists beyond the usual recovery period or occurs with a chronic health condition, such as arthritis.
 Chronic pain may present in an "on" and "off" cycle or be continuous.
 However, the intensity of the pain felt by the individual can be considered mild and have minimal impact on their life.

-On the other extreme, it may affect the individual to the point that they can't work, eat properly, participate in physical activity, or enjoy life.
+Conversely, it may affect the individual to the point that they can't work, eat properly, participate in physical activity, or enjoy life.

 There are many causes of chronic pain.
 For example, it may have started from an illness or injury you have long since recovered from, but the pain remains.
 Or there may be an ongoing cause of pain, such as arthritis or a soft tissue injury.
 However, many people suffer chronic pain without any past injury or evidence of illness.